craffael/lehrfempp/doc/doxygen/pages/quick_reference_bc.md

 auto bd_flags = lf::mesh::utils::flagEntitiesOnBoundary(dofh.Mesh(), 2);
 ```

 The second argument is the co-dimension of entities we are interested in.
-To fix all [dofs](./quick_reference_dofs.html) on the boundary (including those associated with edges and cells), give no second argument.
+To fix all DoF on the boundary (including those associated with edges and cells), give no second argument.

 ## One function on the whole boundary {#one_function}